 How to get to Machu Picchu

-When I was researching how to visit Machu Picchu I couldn’t find any information that explained how to get there from door to door so I want to provide how I got to Machu Picchu and back again in a day.
+When I was researching how to get to Machu Picchu I couldn’t find any information that explained how to get there from door to door so I want to let you know how to get to Machu Picchu and back again in a day.
 And no it wasn’t rushed at all but a rather relaxing day.

 7.15am – I called a taxi to take me to Poroy Station